Vinay-kumar-code/Notion-Notes-AI-Summariser-N8N/README.md

 📑 Content aggregation: Collects all child blocks into one text file.

-🤖 AI-powered summarisation: Uses Google Gemini (PaLM) to generate concise summaries.
+🤖 AI-powered summarisation: Uses Google Gemini to generate concise summaries.
+Can be set for another LLM's.

 📝 In-page summary: Appends the generated summary to the bottom of the same Notion page.